All About The Fairways

 man of the Sanantones Showband, Foxford, Co.
 Mayo.
 He

-returned to Ireland and Joined Gerry and the Ohio in late
+returned to Ireland and joined Gerry and the Ohio in late

 1971.
-Left The Ohio in 1973 and played in many local bands
+He left The Ohio in 1973 and played in many local bands

 in Ballina.
-He now plays with a former band member Jerry
+He now plays with a former band member, Jerry

-Duffy and a former band member of the Ohio, Eamon Mangan as
+Duffy, and a former band member of the Ohio, Eamon Mangan as

 Champagne. |